-When my son was diagnosed with autism at age two, I wasn’t surprised.
-I wasn’t sad, either; I was relieved.
+Nobody was surprised when my son was diagnosed with autism at age two.
+After all, he still wasn’t speaking — or really communicating at all.
+Not only was I not surprised; I wasn’t sad, either.
+Instead, I was relieved.
 Finally, his behaviors (or lack thereof) had a name.
 With a diagnosis, you can take a next step.
 Figure out how to help him, set up therapy, start down this new road with my bubbly toddler.
 I had no idea about the unique grief of parenting a child with autism until months later, when my friend’s daughter, who is exactly my son’s age, looked up at her mom and said “I love you, Mama.”

 It was at that moment I realized my non-verbal baby boy might never tell me he loves me.
 He might never roll his eyes and whine, “Mommm!” as a teenager when I do something embarrassing.
 He might never say anything at all.